10 great family-friendly bike trails in NH

 5. Goffstown Rail Trail

-For another off-road cycling option in the Manchester area, look no further than the Goffstown Rail Trail, a 5.5-mile stretch of packed dirt and gravel that follows the former Boston & Maine railroad tracks from the Piscataquog River near the Main Street bridge in Goffstown village, through Grasmere and the county complex, to the Manchester city line near Sarette Field in Pinardville.
+For another off-road cycling option in the Manchester area, look no further than the Goffstown Rail Trail, a 5.5-mile stretch of packed dirt and gravel that follows the former Boston & Maine railroad tracks from the Piscataquog River near the Main Street bridge in Goffstown village, through Grasmere and the county complex, to the Manchester city line near the Sarette Recreational Complex in Pinardville.
 One of the easiest points of access for the trail is at Goffstown Parks and Recreation Center.
 There’s plenty of parking available, too.
 For more information, go to www.goffstownrailtrail.org.

 6. Odiorne State Park